Wubbi/Librarian/README.md

 If so, it will donwload the main game files and optionally execute commands in your systems shell to trigger further actions, like sending a message.

+**This project uses .NET Core 2.1**

+To use the binaries make sure you have at least the [Runtime](https://dotnet.microsoft.com/download) installed.
+Afterwards you can start the program with `dotnet RunLibrarian.dll`.

 ## Settings

 To configure Librarian you can use a textfile containing the required settings in JSON format.